layoutBox/FlexLayout/README.md

 1. How to create, modify and defines flex containers and items.
 2. Flexbox container's properties
 3. Flexbox item's properties

+:pushpin: This document is a guide that explains how to use FlexLayout.
+You can also checks the [**FlexLayout's API documentation**](https://lucdion.github.io/FlexLayout/1.1/Classes/Flex.html).

 <br>